iBust/NO_Glow/README.md

      - OpenWrt & DD-Wrt
      - Tomato (Fresh/Advanced)
      - DNSCrypt (for when non Tor, clearnet)
      - 2nd router, keep other as your
+     - ufw (port for IME, AMDPSP has uncontrolled memory access,lot worst then the network)

 5. Extras
      - Jellyfin (Open source ''Netflix/Plex'')